SquadcastHub/squadcast-support/README.md

 🌈 **Free Forever** With an Essential cloud plan that's free to use forever, avoid vendor bait-and-switch and upgrade only if you really need to.

 🔮 **SRE Friendly** Step into the future with Site Reliability Engineering and minimize toil

+📲 **Mobile Optimized** Where you are and what you are doing should not affect the SRE objectives of your team

 We have had several users who've switched from tools like PagerDuty, StatusPage, and other siloed incident response tools to adopt SRE with [Squadcast](https://www.squadcast.com).